-We may offer, issue and sell from time to time up to US\$80,000,000, or its equivalent in any other currency, currency units, or composite currency or currencies, of our Class A common shares, including in the form of American Depositary Shares, or ADSs, preferred shares, warrants to purchase Class A common shares, including in the form of ADSs, subscription rights and a combination of such securities, separately or as units, in one or more offerings.
+We may offer, issue and sell from time to time up to US\$80,000,000, or its equivalent in any other currency, currency units, or composite currency or currencies, of our Class A common shares, including in the form of ADSs, subscription rights and a combination of such securities, separately or as units, in one or more offerings.
 Three ADSs represent two Class A common shares.
 This prospectus provides a general description of offerings of these securities that we may undertake.

-We refer to our ADSs, Class A common shares, preferred shares, warrants, subscription rights and units collectively as "securities" in this prospectus.
+We refer to our ADSs, Class A common shares, preferred shares, warrants, subscription rights and units collectively as "securities" in this prospectus

 Each time we sell our securities pursuant to this prospectus, we will provide the specific terms of such offering in a supplement to this prospectus.
 The prospectus supplement may also add, update, or change information contained in this prospectus.
-You should read this prospectus, the applicable prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information," before you make you investment decision.
+You should read this prospectus, the applicable prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information," before you make your investment decision.